GPS-GmbH/docs/developer/index.md

 ---
 # Developer Guide

-Overview of the Sicon.OS Platform
+Overview of the SICON.OS Platform

-## Developing with Sicon
+## Developing with SICON

 Everything starts with consuming the data from sensors and either visualizing or further processing them.
-With standardized protocols, you have access to the data sicon collects.
+With standardized protocols, you have access to the data SICON collects.
 Including devices, parameters, events and historical data.

 ### Rest API